fluent/fluent-bit-docs/installation/linux/amazon-linux.md

 ### Updated key for 1.9 release onwards

-From the 1.9 release please note that the GPG key has been updated at https://packages.fluentbit.io/fluentbit.key so ensure the new one is added.
+From the 1.9 release please note that the GPG key has been updated at [https://packages.fluentbit.io/fluentbit.key](https://packages.fluentbit.io/fluentbit.key) so ensure this new one is added.
-The previous key is still available at https://packages.fluentbit.io/fluentbit-legacy.key and may be required to install previous versions.

 The GPG Key fingerprint of the new key is:
 ```